ryanshatch/ryanshatch/README.md

 <!-- </p>
     <p align="center"> -->
     <br>
-    <h4 align="center" style="color: blue;">Unfortunately, due to a series of cyber attacks I have removed the source code to most of my work. <br>If you want to view or work on a project that I made, feel free to reach out for directions on how to open the project files.</h4><br>
+    <p align="center">Unfortunately, due to a series of cyber attacks I have removed the source code to most of my work. <br>If you want to view or work on a project that I made, feel free to reach out for directions on how to open the project files.</p>
     <h1></h1>
     <p align="center">
       <br>